Wolox/tech-guides/useful-scripts/docs/copy-trello.md

 ## Copy Trello board script

-This script copies a Trello board and replaces the references on the new board's cards' checklists with references to cards
+This script copies a Trello board and replaces the references on the new board's cards' checklists with references to cards.

+:warning: Linux users need to install Swift on their machines.
+If this turns out as not possible, these are the available options:
+1. Ask someone with MacOS to run this script for you (reach out to @dtilve).
+2. Copy the board yourself and restore the links manually.

 Coded in Swift 3.2 using [Marathon](https://github.com/JohnSundell/Marathon)